euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    Java classes.
 It enables Python-code to leverage Java's multithreading-features and utilizes Java's built-in garbage collection.
-   However, it currently does not support CPython's C-API and thus does not support native extensions like NumPy and Scipy.
+   However, it currently does not support CPython's C-API and thus does not support native extensions like NumPy and SciPy.
 Since most scientific code depends on such extensions, it is usually not runnable with Jython.

    For various reasons, implementing CPython's C-API is not an easy task.